The Sobremesa Ledger

 ALTITUDaltitude

 Pre-signing, the archive holds a single redacted entry.
-Blank fields are promises we have not yet made good on — never a village, batch, or name we have not earned.
+Blank fields are promises we have not yet made good on, never a village or a name we have not earned.